CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 ## Fairness assessments

-Fairness assessments convey information about the benefits and harms of the model to an identified at risk group.
+Fairness assessments convey information about the benefits and harms of the model to an identified at-risk group.
 They involve measuring how models treat different social groups to ensure they do not perpetuate or amplify harmful social biases.

 For Large Language Models (LLMs), like Qwen, Mistral, or GPT, etc., assessments typically evaluate the model focusing on its training data, internal probabilities (weights and biases), and final generated text using metrics that can be statistically analyzed.

-Assessments consider evaluations at all stages of the model development lifecycle including:
+Assessments consider evaluations at all stages of the model development lifecycle, including:

 * **Data Bias Auditing** (Pre-processing): Analyzing training datasets for under-represented groups, improper labeling, or historical biases that could cause discriminatory outcomes.
 * **Disaggregated Performance Metrics** (Measurement): Evaluating model performance (e.g., accuracy, false positives/negatives) across different demographic groups (e.g., race, gender) to identify, for example, higher error rates for certain populations.